-Animal lovers cannot miss an opportunity to visit Curu Wildlife Reserve in Santa Teresa, Costa Rica, the country’s first private wildlife refuge.
+Animal lovers cannot miss visiting Curu Wildlife Reserve in Santa Teresa, the country’s first private wildlife refuge.
 This paradise covers about 1,496 hectares of forests, mangroves, beaches, and marine habitats.
-With its high biodiversity, you are guaranteed to spot monkeys, coatis, scarlet macaws, white-tailed deer, and hundreds of other species of tropical and migratory birds native to this region.
+With its high biodiversity, you can spot monkeys, coatis, scarlet macaws, white-tailed deer, and hundreds of other species of tropical and migratory birds native to this region.

 You can visit on your own or organize a guided tour.
-The reserve is opened from 7 AM to 3 PM.
+The reserve is open from 7 AM to 3 PM.

 Practice Yoga in Santa Teresa

-Surfing and yoga seem to go hand and hand in most places, and Santa Teresa is no exception.
-There is no shortage of yoga classes and centers throughout Santa Teresa and the Nicoya Peninsula.
+Surfing and yoga go hand in hand in most places, and Santa Teresa is no exception.
+Starting out as a small bohemian coastal town, there are plenty of yoga classes and yoga studios throughout Santa Teresa and the Nicoya Peninsula.

 Visit Tortuga Island

-Tortuga Island is located off the southeastern shore of the Nicoya Peninsula and has all the hallmarks of a lush, tropical paradise.
-White sand beaches, green jungles, and calm, crystal clear waters that are ideal for snorkeling.
+Tortuga Island, located off the southeastern shore of the Nicoya Peninsula, is a lush tropical paradise with white sand beaches, green jungles, and calm, crystal-clear waters ideal for snorkelling.

-It is only accessible by boat, but there are plenty of full-day tours leaving from Santa Teresa, Puntarenas, or Montezuma every day.
+It is only accessible by boat, but plenty of full-day trips leave from Santa Teresa, Puntarenas, or Montezuma every day.
 It’s not uncommon to see dolphins along the way.
-Once you are on the island, spend some time lounging on the beach or exploring the island’s many trails.
+Once on the island, spend some time lounging on the beach or exploring the island’s many trails.

-The Pacific Coast boasts some of the world’s best sunsets.
-So, find a beachfront restaurant or nab a patch of sand at Playa Santa Teresa for the daily light show.
+The Pacific Coast boasts some of the world’s best sunsets, and Costa Rica’s are tough to beat.
+So, find a beachfront restaurant or nab a patch of sand at Playa Santa Teresa for priceless sunset ocean views.

 Playa Santa Teresa and other beaches in the area start filling up come evening time.
 Catching a glorious sunset is simply a right of passage for anyone spending time in beautiful Santa Teresa.

-Eating was by far our favourite pastime in Santa Teresa.
-When it comes to culinary delights this town is small but mighty.
+With a stacked roster of delicious restaurants, eating was our favourite pastime in the area.
+When it comes to culinary delights, this laid-back beach town is small but mighty.

-- Burger Rancho: Another one of our favourites was Burger Rancho, offering a great selection of gluten-free dishes, burgers, and seafood specialties.
+- Burger Rancho: Another one of our favourites was Burger Rancho, which offers a great selection of gluten-free dishes, burgers, and seafood specialties.